arthurgassner/swissenergy-frontend/docs/conclusion.md

 - We focused on getting something that could run, with little thought to computation cost.
 How about reusing past predictions if the features haven't changed?
 - Our testing strategy focused on unit tests.
 How about implementing integration tests?
 How about testing the generated Docker image?
+- Every hour, we retrain 24 models -- for the 24 hours.
+How about re-using past data -- that hasn't been updated by the `ENTSO-E` and save on computation cost?
 - Past models are not kept track of.
-How about tracking the training performance through MLOps tools, e.g. with `MLflow`.
+How about tracking the training performance through MLOps tools, e.g. with `MLflow`?

 ### Deployment